-Given the choice, most seniors want to continue living in their own homes, rather than move into a relative's home, an assisted living facility or nursing home.
-However, some people begin having trouble accomplishing everyday activities like shopping, cooking, and taking care of their home or themselves as they grow older.
+Most older adults want to continue living in their own homes rather than move in with a relative or relocate to a senior living community.
+However, many people begin having trouble with everyday activities like shopping, cooking, housekeeping and personal care as they grow older.

 Some common complaints or concerns that family members and caregivers might hear include:

 - “The stairs are getting so hard to climb.”

 - “Since my wife died, I just open a can of soup for dinner.”

 - “Doing the laundry wears me out a lot more than it used to.”

 - “I don’t feel very comfortable driving to the grocery store anymore.”

 While family members and friends may be poised to lend a hand, assisting with even a few simple tasks takes time and effort.
 For many family caregivers, this initial offer quickly grows into providing hours of help each week as a loved one’s needs increase.
 Fortunately, there are many different services for the elderly that can minimize caregiver burden, extend a senior’s independence, improve their safety and help them successfully age in place.

 There are various sources of assistance for seniors living alone.
 The following list includes some common things elders need a helping hand with and suggestions for businesses and organizations that can provide those services.
 While hiring individual services is great for addressing one or two unrelated needs and tends to keep the overall cost down, keep in mind that in-home care rolls many different services into one point of contact.
 This option is especially convenient for seniors who require assistance in several areas.